rhysbrettbowen/MaggieJS/README.md

 ##Nodes##

 Nodes represent your data, they can be easily converted to and from json data.
 Each data node is a stream which allows easy manipulation of the data and the ability to tie those changes to other streams.
+Look under Utilities for transforming data to nodes.

+###contains###

+check if a node contains another node in it's tree

+###getPath###

+dot delimitted path from the head node

+###getPathTo###

+the dot delimitted path to a node that is somewhere under the current node

+###getChild###

+takes dot delimitted path to grab a child

 ##Plumber##